 The Assaults Unit Hate Crime Detail was established in 1993.
-A hate crime, also known as a bias crime, is a criminal offense committed against a person, property, or society that is motivated, in whole or in part, by the offender's bias against a race, religion, disability, sexual orientation, or ethnicity/national origin.
-The Hate Crime Detail works with all Department members to ensure the Department properly responds to, investigates, reports, and tracks crimes of hate.
-The Hate Crime Detail coordinates its efforts with other law enforcement agencies, including the Santa Clara County District Attorney's Office.
+A hate crime, also known as a bias crime, is a criminal offense committed against a person, property, or society that is motivated, in whole or in part, by the offender's bias against a disability, gender, nationality, race, ethnicity, religion, sexual orientation, or association with a person or group with one or more of these actual or perceived characteristics.
+The Hate Crime Detail works with all Department members to ensure the Department properly responds to, investigates, reports, and tracks crimes of hate and hatemotivated incidents.
+The Hate Crime Detail coordinates its efforts with other law enforcement agencies, as well as the Santa Clara County District Attorney's Office.
 The Hate Crime Detail also collaborates with community-based organizations to develop educational programs targeting hate crime prevention, deter retaliation, and encourage the cooperation to prosecute those accused of committing hate crimes.